 Welcome to another installment of Reissue Theory, where we focus on notable album and the reissues they could someday see.
 Today's entry: a 25th anniversary spotlight on one of the best dance-pop albums of any era, and a tribute to a powerhouse R&B voice.
 In a word: Whitney.

-Around this time in 2010, right when The Second Disc was starting out, one of the most surprising reissues from a major label was Arista/Legacy’s 25th anniversary edition of the self-titled 1985 debut by Whitney Houston.
-Though she had a rich musical legacy in her blood – her mom, Cissy, was a prominent gospel singer, Dionne Warwick was her cousin and Aretha Franklin was her godmother – the 21-year-old’s sudden rise to fame was something of a surprise to much of the public.
+Around this time in 2010, right when The Second Disc was starting out, one of the most surprising reissues from a major label was Arista/Legacy's 25th anniversary edition of the self-titled 1985 debut by Whitney Houston.
+Though she had a rich musical legacy in her blood - her mom, Cissy, was a prominent gospel singer, Dionne Warwick was her cousin and Aretha Franklin was a family friend - the 21-year-old's sudden rise to fame was something of a surprise to much of the public.
 (It was less so to Arista Records head Clive Davis, a consistent champion for her throughout her storied career.)
-Whitney Houston topped the charts for weeks, earned four Grammy nominations (with one win) and took three singles – ballads “Saving All My Love for You” and “Greatest Love of All” as well as uptempo smash “How Will I Know” – to No. 1.
+Whitney Houston topped the charts for weeks, earned four Grammy nominations (with one win) and took three singles - ballads "Saving All My Love for You" and "Greatest Love of All" as well as uptempo smash "How Will I Know" - to No. 1.

 It seemed like a tough album to top - which makes it all the more impressive that it did, hands down.